creativescala/creative-scala/src/pages/setup/background.md

 @:footnote(complications)
 This is not itself the entire truth!
-We usually run Scala code on the JVM, but we can actually compile Scala to three different formats.
+We usually run Scala code on the JVM, but we can compile Scala to three different formats.
 The first and most common is JVM bytecode.
-We can also compiled to Javascript, another programming language, which allows us to run Scala code in a web browser.
+We can also compile to Javascript, another programming language, which allows us to run Scala code in a web browser.
 Finally, Scala Native will compile Scala to something a computer *can* run directly without requiring the JVM.
 @:@